Forceea/Forceea-data-factory/README.md

 *	Has an extended error messaging system.
 * Includes a Test Class with more than 300 test methods and a 99% test coverage.

+For the Salesforce DX enthusiasts, the dx folder includes all Salesforce DX components.

 The upcoming release 1.3 (April 2018) will provide the following new features:
 * Support for the data population of Salesforce DX scratch orgs, producing the same random records for each scratch org
 * Creation of random phone numbers